mui/material-ui/docs/data/joy/main-features/automatic-adjustment/automatic-adjustment.md

 {{"demo": "InputIntegration.js"}}

-If you customize their CSS variables, Joy UI ensures that their spacing and radii follow those of the Input:
+If you customize their respective CSS variables, Joy UI ensures that their spacing and radii follow those of the Input:

 {{"demo": "InputVariables.js"}}